Uncontrolled (album)

-The album spent three weeks at number one on Oricon's albums chart, making Uncontrolled the second album of Amuro's to do this after Best Fiction (2008) spent six weeks at number one.
+Uncontrolled was met with mostly positive reviews from music critics and was shortlisted at the Asia Association Music Prize Awards.
+The album became a commercial success and spent three weeks at number one on Oricon Albums Chart, becoming Amuro's second album to achieve this after Best Fiction (2008) spent six weeks at number one.
 The album was certified double platinum by the Recording Industry Association of Japan.
 This was her fifth consecutive number one album since 2007, and her sixth consecutive double platinum album since 2005.
+Amuro promoted the album by embarking on the Namie Amuro 5 Major Domes Tour across Asia between 2012 and 2013.

 Background and development

 Uncontrolled is Amuro's first original studio album since 2009's Past < Future, and follows her collaboration compilation album Checkmate!, released in 2011.
 Unlike Past < Future, which was released after only one physical single, Uncontrolled is a compilation of nine songs from singles released between 2010 and 2012, as well as four new songs.
 Amuro revealed later in an interview that an idea for the album was conceived in early 2012.
 The album was created as a collection of songs that Amuro wanted to sing, in contrast to a concept or theme-based album.

-Of the nine tracks released as singles before the album, four achieved digital sales high enough to receive certifications from Recording Industry Association of Japan (RIAJ): "Fight Together", "Get Myself Back", and "Sit!
+Of the nine tracks released as singles before the album, four achieved digital sales high enough to receive certifications from the Recording Industry Association of Japan (RIAJ): "Fight Together", "Get Myself Back", and "Sit!
 Stay!
 Wait!
 Down!" were all certified gold for full-length cellphone downloads, and "Love Story" was certified triple platinum for ringtones and double platinum for full-length cellphone downloads.
 It was Amuro's highest certified song in four years, since 2008's "New Look."

 Most of the songs were recorded in Tokyo, at Prime Sound Studio Form, with additional recording at Azabu O Studio, Avex Studio, and Bunkamura Studio.
 The exception was "Let's Go", which was recorded at Record Plant in Los Angeles, where Amuro had previously recorded in the 1990s for her albums Sweet 19 Blues (1996), Concentration 20 (1997), and Genius 2000 (2000).